openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## `aud` of a Request Object

-When the Verifier is sending a Request Object as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], the `aud` Claim value depends on whether the recipient of the request can be identified by the Verifier or not:
+When the Verifier is sending a Request Object as defined in [@!RFC9101], the `aud` Claim value depends on whether the recipient of the request can be identified by the Verifier or not:

 - the `aud` Claim MUST equal to the `issuer` Claim value, when Dynamic Discovery is performed.
 - the `aud` Claim MUST be "https://self-issued.me/v2", when Static Discovery metadata is used.